nirmalsenthilnathan/Potaatoe-Disease-Identification/README.md

 # Potatoe Disease Classification

-This repo let's you train a custom image detector using the state-of-the-art [YOLOv3](https://pjreddie.com/darknet/yolo/) computer vision algorithm.
-For a short write up check out this [medium post](https://medium.com/@muehle/how-to-train-your-own-yolov3-detector-from-scratch-224d10e55de2).

 ### Pipeline Overview

 To build and test your YOLO object detection algorithm follow the below steps: